OpenNews/srccon-site-starterkit/README.md

 ## SRCCON site starterkit

 This repo has generic versions of the basic pages you need to create a new SRCCON site.
+By default, pages use the "simple" SRCCON template, which looks like [the SRCCON:PRODUCT site](https://product.srccon.org)

+It can pretty much be launched as-is, with just a few event-specific updates.

 ### What's in srccon-site-starterkit:
 * directories